wangywUST/PrimacyEffectGPT/README.md

 # MQuAKE

-This is the repository for our paper [Primacy Effect of ChatGPT: A Bias on the Order of Labels](https://openreview.net/).
+This is the repository for our paper [Primacy Effect of ChatGPT](https://openreview.net/).

 In this paper, we study the \textit{primacy effect} of ChatGPT: the tendency of selecting the labels at earlier positions as the answer.
 We have two main findings: i) ChatGPT's decision is sensitive to the order of labels in the prompt; ii) ChatGPT has a clearly higher chance to select the labels at earlier positions as the answer.
 We hope that our experiments and analyses provide additional insights into building more reliable ChatGPT-based solutions.